pteromys/blog/_posts/2015-07-21-solgeometry.md

 \\end{align\*}
 \\]

-{% include figure.html alt="A diffeomorphism and the image of the q-axis" src="sinh-pq.svg" %}
+{% include figure.html alt="A diffeomorphism and the image of the q-axis" src="sinh-pq.svg" imgextra="class=\"grayscale-invertible\"" %}

 ## No preservation of distances or angles